timrogers/formanator/README.md

 1. Make sure you're logged in - for more details, see "Connecting to your Forma account" above.
 2. Run `formanator generate-template-csv` to generate a CSV template.
 By default, the template will be saved as `claims.csv`.
 Optionally, you can specify the `--output-path` argument to choose where to save the template.
+3. If you aren't using OpenAI to infer the benefit and category for each claim, you'll need to figure this out yourself.
+Get a list of your available benefits by running `formanator benefits`.
+Pick the relevant benefit, and then run `formanator categories --benefit <benefit>` to get a list of categories.
-3. Update the template, filling in the columns for each of your claims.
-To get valid `benefit` and `category` values, use the `formanator benefits` and `formanator categories --benefit <benefit>` commands documented in "Submitting a single claim, specifying the benefit and category yourself" above.
+4. Update the template, filling in the columns for each of your claims.
+If you've configured OpenAI, you can leave the `benefit` and `category` blank.
+If you want to attach multiple receipts, you can add comma-separated paths to the `receipt_path` column.
-4. Validate the CSV up-front by running `formanator validate-csv --input-path claims.csv`.
+5. Validate the CSV up-front by running `formanator validate-csv --input-path claims.csv`.
-5. Submit your claims by running `formanator submit-claims-from-csv --input-path claims.csv`.
+6. Submit your claims by running `formanator submit-claims-from-csv --input-path claims.csv`.
+7. If you've configured OpenAI, you'll be given the chance to check the benefit and category it has inferred for each claim.
-6. Your claims will be submitted.
+8. Your claims will be submitted.
 If there are any validation errors with any of the rows, or if anything goes wrong during submission, an error message will be displayed, but the tool will continue submitting other claims.

 ## Contributing